 4. Initiating the Property Division Process and Exchanging Documents

 The couple exchanges documents and information on issues such as property and income.
 By examining this information, the couple and the court can decide how to divide up property and how to deal with child support and alimony.
+The attorneys will help the couple determine which property is community property versus separate property.

 5. Entering into Mediation or Settlement

-If a settlement is reached, the settlement agreement is shown to a judge at an informal hearing.
+If a settlement is reached, the marital settlement agreement is shown to a judge at an informal court hearing.
 The judge will ask a few basic factual questions and whether each party understands and chooses to sign the agreement.

 6. Obtaining Court Approval for Any Settlement Agreement